 - Jerkass Woobie: Farquard the butler.
 He's fairly unpleasant to the Scooby gang, shows no concern for their well being, and seems just a bit unhinged.
 Still, if you served someone for more than 60 years and your reward was to continue your service, this time to someone you've never even met, you'd probably be hacked off a bit too.

 - Older than You Think: Like the better known Scooby-Doo on Zombie Island a decade later, this movie made good use of the combination of the regular "Scooby-Doo" Hoax and real ghosts (about in a much lighter and goofier combination).

-Rescued from the Scrappy Heap: Scrappy-Doo is a bit more bearable in this movie, since he's needed to solve the riddles until Shaggy gets enough of a clear head to figure out the last few.
-Also in the opening, when he heard about ghosts, Scrappy's first thought isn't to fight them, but that ghosts are neat.
-The two people he seriously confronts in the movie are the butler and the gorilla, neither of whom was a person in a costume anyway.
+- Rescued from the Scrappy Heap: Scrappy-Doo is significantly more bearable in this movie, since he's a lot less brash and needed to solve the riddles until Shaggy gets enough of a clear head to figure out the last few.

 - Retroactive Recognition: Shreako is voiced by Rob Paulsen, years before he'd go on to be one of the most prolific voice actors in the world.